elratondesusi/DT/README.md

 - Implementing changes from summer meetings
 - Making tutorial for colleagues from same field (abduction solvers)
 - Bibliography reread
-- Meetings qith advisor and new modifications for API
+- Meetings with advisor and new modifications for API
 - Names of all chapters
 - JavaDoc
+- 15 pages for DT
+- starting to write chapter research

 ## Points
 - Presentation for course Project seminar 2: not done yet